 I honestly don’t know whether this is because no one wants to publish a recommended list, or no one has thought of it yet.
 But I know the need is there because our readers are asking for it.

-So with Dr. Dressler’s expert input and my own background with animal nutrition, I’m going to give you a list and some suggestions, as long as you promise to note the following:
+With Dr. Dressler’s expert input and my own background with animal nutrition, I’m going to give you a list of foods to avoid (and to choose).

 All Fermented Foods

 All Stone Fruits (ex: Apricots)